Weak quasi-Hopf algebras, C*-tensor categories and conformal field theory, and the Kazhdan-Lusztig-Finkelberg theorem: Quasitriangular and ribbon structures

-Note that any $R$-matrix of a w-Hopf algebra is a $2$-cocycle by (\ref{R-twist}).
+Note that any $R$-matrix of a weak Hopf algebra is a $2$-cocycle by (\ref{R-twist}).
 An important property for representation theory of quasitriangular Hopf algebras is that the square of the antipode is an inner automorphism.
 This was shown by Drinfeld who explicitly constructed an implementing invertible element $u\in A$ for Hopf algebras \cite{Drinfeld_cocommutative}.
 Furthermore, Reshetikhin and Turaev introduced the notion of ribbon Hopf algebra \cite{RT}.
-We next show that these developments have extensions to w-Hopf algebras, although the computations in the proofs become more involved.
-We start with the following remark giving a simplification of the axioms in the w-Hopf algebra case.
+We next show that these developments have extensions to weak Hopf algebras, although the computations in the proofs become more involved.
+We start with the following remark giving a simplification of the axioms in the weak Hopf algebra case.